BeAllAround/json-dom-viewer/README.md

 You can load as many json files as you like.
 It currently supports: `null`, `Booleans`, `Numbers`, `Strings`, `Objects`, and `Arrays` (parsed as indexed items).
 Have a look at the Preview and check out its readability yourself!

-You can use the module in your own projects by `importing` it or use it as a local app.
+You can use the module in your own projects by `importing` it or use it as an electron-based tool.

 **Preview:**